 How will I know which of my courses will transfer?

-Students who are offered admission will find a preliminary evaluation of transfer credit with they may view on the Mills portal.
-Enrolling students will receive a final evaluation either at Transfer Preview Day or during the first semester of attendance.
+Students who are offered admission will find a report in their acceptance packet.
+This transfer credit report is also available to view on the Mills portal.
+Enrolling students will recieve a final evaluaiton after submitting their final college transcript.

 Generally, liberal arts courses that are similar in content and depth to courses available at Mills are offered transfer credit.
 For students attending California community colleges, courses that are UC-transferable will usually transfer to Mills as well.

 Can I attend Mills as a part-time student?